 Dizziness before a period is not typical.
-A number of factors may increase the risk of a person experiencing it.
-These include high levels of progesterone, certain medical conditions, and premenstrual dysphoric disorder.
+Many factors may increase the risk of dizziness.
+These can include high levels of progesterone, certain medical conditions, and premenstrual dysphoric disorder.

 Few studies have investigated this symptom, so doctors do not know how common it is or why some people experience it while others do not.